navyaajainnn/navyaajainnn/README.md

-- 👋 Hi, I’m @navyaajainnn
+- 👋 Hi, I’m Navya, a sophomore at Bhagwan Parshuram Institute of Technology, Delhi.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and web development.
+I am currently learning DSA in C++.
-- 🌱 I’m currently first year cse student at BPIT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various develpment projects and learning new things.
 - 📫 How to reach me- email @navyaajainn04@gmail.com

 <!---